-MHMG 2015-06-07: The significant jump in b value on the whitephoint stability graphs at 70 Mluxhrs and partial recovery at 80 Mluxhrs were not measurement errors.
+MHMG 2015-06-07: The significant jump in b value on the whitephoint stability graphs and dip in I color accuarcy at 70 Mluxhrs total exposure and again at 76 Mluxhrs, then the partial recovery at 80 Mluxhrs were not measurement errors.
 The 70 Mluxhr measurements was delayed approximately six weeks after removing the sample from the light fade unit.
+At 76 Mluxhrs the sample was pulled and kept in dark storage for six months prior to measurement.
+At the 80 Mluxhr total exposure mark the sample was measured immediately after being romoved from the light fade test unit.

-The temporary "dark storage" period caused a phenomenon I call "light-induced low intensity staining (LILIS).
+The "dark storage" periods caused a phenomenon I call "light-induced low intensity staining (LILIS).
 LILIS is additional media yellowing over and above the yellowing caused by loss of flourescence as the optical brighteners (OBAs) fade.
 However, it may well be discoloration directly associated with the faded OBA degradation by-products.
-The widely held assertion that papers simply return to their "natural" color as the OBAs fade ia now called into question with the LILIS effect.
+The widely held assertion that papers simply return to their "natural" color as the OBAs fade to a colorless compound ia now called into question with the LILIS effect.
 This additional yellow stain formation can also be partially or fully reversed with more light exposure of sufficient intensity as evidenced by the 80 Mluxhr exposure results which were measured immediately after removal of the sample from the light fade test unit.
 Unfortunately, the stain will return again with further storage in low intensity or dark storage environments.
+Therefore, media exhibiting the LILIS phenomenon are a poor choice for archival printing purposes.